Formatting Chord Names

 Chord Name Verification

-When saving a file, Musician can verify that chord names match up with the underlying notation.
-If a chord name does not match up, or for some other reason is implausible, then the chord name will be displayed with brackets around like this "[Abm7912]".
-You can either use the Chord Builder to fix such chord names, or you can turn off the feature by selecting "Disabled" as illustrated in the above screen shot.
+When saving a file, Musician can verify that chord names are valid for MIDI export.
+If it is not, then the chord name will be displayed with brackets around like this "[Abm7912]".
+You can either use the Chord Builder to fix such chord names, or you can turn off the feature by selecting "Disabled" as illustrated in the above screen shot if you do not need this verification for your work.